Brian-Pob/solid-vitest-practice/README.md

       - All tests should pass

   3. Make a valid change in `todo-list.tsx` and save.
      - Expected: All tests should pass
      - Observed: All tests fail

   4. Undo change.
 Resetting the file to the original state.
      - Expected: All tests should pass
      - Observed: All tests fail

+  5. Stop the test runner and start it again.
+     - All tests pass